dave45678/ProgrammingFundamentals/github_pages.md

 Bootstrap is a front end web framework, that is, an interface for the user, unlike the server-side code which resides on the "back end" or server.

+Since version 2.0 it also supports responsive web design.
+This means the layout of web pages adjusts dynamically, taking into account the characteristics of the device used (desktop, tablet, mobile phone).

 ###Add a link to LinkedIn (or your blog, etc)